 I have been doing loads of research trying to figure out how to get my PS2 to hook up to my PC monitor.
 I would also like to have my 360 in my room next connected to the monitor as well.
 The problem is, most PS2 games(pretty much all of them) only support 480i.
-Most VGA boxes are absolute crap and some of the great ones cut off some the screen(Mega Cool 1080p VGA Box[I think that is what it is called]).
+Most VGA boxes are absolute crap and some of the great ones cut off some the screen(Mega Cool 1080p VGA Box).
 Not only that, but most PC screens have an aspect ratio of 16:9 while TVs have a ratio of 16:10.
 I know the 360 has the VGA cable but what my PS2?
 My monitor is the Dell SP2008WFP, will it support 480i or a 16:9 ratio or should I just get a small 1080p LCD TV.
 What about any TV tuner cards, are there any with a HD composite input?
 I guess the major question is, is it even possible?

 Most TV screens have an aspect ratio of 16:9* where 16:10* is the "widescreen" aspect ratio standard for monitors.
 Since the New Xbox Experience, the Xbox 360 now has 16:10 aspect ratio support, so it should connect to your monitor with no problem if you have a VGA cable.
 They might make a VGA adapter for the PS2, but seeing as it will only support 480i it won't really work properly regardless.
 If you are really planning on using game consoles a lot, you're better off getting an actual TV, for the proper aspect ratio and input support.
 HD tuner cards may work, but there is generally a input delay that would make gaming impossible, as they're usually meant for video playback.